insanum/sncli/README.md

 #### Configuration

-The current Simplenote API does not support oauth authentication so your Simplenote account information must live in the configuration file.
-Please be sure to protect this file.
+The current Simplenote API does not support oauth authentication so your Simplenote account information must live in the configuration file or in the `SN_USERNAME` and `SN_PASSWORD` environment variables.
+Please be sure to protect any file containing these secrets.

 The flow sncli uses for finding the config file is: